ibm-cloud-docs/power-iaas/downloading-aix-iso-image.md

     ```
     {: pre}

 2. Use the [`installp`](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/i_commands/installp.html) command to install the image in a compatible installation package.
-The following command and flags are most commonly during installations, `installp -agXd _path_  _software_to_install_`.
+The following command and flags are most commonly used during installations, `installp -agXd _path_  _software_to_install_`.

     ```shell
     installp [-R _path_] [-a |-a -c [-N]] [-_eLogFile_] [-V _Number_  [-_dDevice_] [-E] [-Y] [-b] [-S] [-B] [-D] [-I] [-p] [-Q] [-q] [ -v] [-X] [-F | -g] [-O { [r] [s] [u]}] [-t _SaveDirectory_ ] [-w] [-_zBlockSize_] { _FilesetName_ [_Level_]... | -f _ListFile_ | all}
       ```
     {: pre}

 3. Upon the completion of the installation, the system generates an installation summary.
 Verify that the **Result** column shows success for all of the loaded files.
-You can also verify the installation's success by typing, `lslpp -aL`, at a command line, at a command line.
+You can also verify the installation's success by typing, `lslpp -aL`, at a command line.